suresh950/suresh_Public_DIR/gitHub_action.md

 **Continuous Integration (CI):** CI is a practice where developers frequently merge their code changes into a shared repository.
 Each merge triggers an automated build and testing process to ensure the changes do not break the existing functionality.
 With GitHub Actions, developers can set up workflows to automatically build and test their code eveFy time they push changes to the repository or create a pull request.

 **Continuous Deployment (CD):** CD extends the concept of CI by automating the deployment of code to production environments after it passes all required tests.
 GitHub Actions can be configured to automatically deploy applications to various environments, such as staging or production, once the code passes CI checks.
 This practice reduces the time between development and deployment, allowing for faster delivery of features and updates.
-Continuous Integration (CI) and Continuous Deployment (CD) are two key practices in modern software development, and GitHub Actions can facilitate both: